-- · identify the multiple emotions you may experience - work out ways to deal with these feelings - consider ways to look after yourself as a carer - explore how to make time to do this - find appropriate support for younger family members - find support when the caring role decreases or stops.
+- identify the multiple emotions you may experience - work out ways to deal with these feelings - consider ways to look after yourself as a carer - explore how to make time to do this - find appropriate support for younger family members - find support when the caring role decreases or stops.

 A carer's assessment will help you find out about available support (see Section 4: Carer's assessment in this quick guide).
 If you find it difficult to cope emotionally, ask your GP for advice.
 Help is available.
 Please remember, you are not to blame, you are not alone and your feelings are normal.
 Carers cope in different ways.

-There is no right or wrong way.
-If you are in contact with an Association visitor, they can support you, or your local branch or group can help.
-Or contact our helpline MND Connect, 0808 802 6262, or email mndconnect@mndassociation.org
+Contact our helpline MND Connect for guidance, 0808 802 6262, or email mndconnect@mndassociation.org